ehloonion/onionmx/README.md

 ## How do I get on this static tor transport map?

-If you got things setup, you aren't an open relay, then you ou should [publish a SRV record in DNS](SRV.md) and people can use that.
+If you got things setup, you aren't an open relay, then you should [publish a SRV record in DNS](SRV.md) and people can use that.
 Otherwise scaling is hard.

 However, if you can't do that, and you can prove the onion you have is valid, then make pull request for the [onion service map](sources/map.yml) to add your domain and onion service.